zcash/pasta/README.md

 Run ``sage verify.sage Ep`` and ``sage verify.sage Eq``; or ``./run.sh`` to run both and also print out the results.

-When ``amicable.sage`` is used with the ``--isogenies`` option, the output includes isogenies suitable for use with the "simplified SWU" method for hashing to an elliptic curve.
+The output of ``amicable.sage`` with the above options includes isogenies of degree 3, suitable for use with the "simplified SWU" method for hashing to an elliptic curve.
 This is based on code from Appendix A of [Wahby and Boneh 2019](https://eprint.iacr.org/2019/403.pdf).
-Note that simplified SWU is not necessarily the preferred method to hash to a given curve.
-In particular it probably is not for the Tweedle curves; they only have suitable isogenies of degree 23, which is rather large.